mloporchio/EthTokenAnalysis/README.md

 # Cite this work

-If the code and data included in this repository have been useful, please cite the following articles in your work.
+If the code and data included in this repository have been useful, please cite the following article in your work.

 ```
 @incollection{Loporchio2024-gb,